Skip to Main Content

 Find an article that either:

-• Generally theorizes about rhetorical appeals used in the speech.
+• Generally theorizes about rhetorical appeals used in this speech.

 • Makes a claim about the speech or speaker.